stungeye/Programming-1-Notes/docs/00-history-of-cpp/00-history-of-cpp.md

 # Brief History of the C++ Language
 {: .no_toc }

-This section provides a brief history of the C++ programming language from the 1970s untils today.
-This is followed by an explanation of what constitutes "Modern C++" and an overview of why this 40+ year old technology remains relevant today.
+This section provides a brief history of the C++ programming language from the 1970s until today.
+This is followed by an explanation of what constitutes "Modern C++" and an overview of why this 40-year-old technology remains relevant today.

 ### Table of Contents
 {: .no_toc }